DesignInTheBlack/Elevate/README.md

 ## § Configuration

-Elevate CSS is designed with a powerful, flexible configuration system that allows deep customization while maintaining strict design system integrity.
+Elevate is designed with a powerful, flexible configuration system that allows deep customization while maintaining strict design system integrity.
 With great power, however, comes great responsibility.
 Take time to thoroughly review and align the configuration options with your project's specific design requirements and architectural goals.
 For a comprehensive understanding, dive into the detailed documentation below.

 <details>
 <summary>Click Here To Read More</summary>